christophenoel/geozarr-spec/geozarr-spec.md

 ### Coordinate Reference System

 The **grid_mapping** variable defined by DataArray variable defines  the coordinate reference system (CRS) used for the horizontal spatial coordinate values.
-The grid_mapping value indicates the Auxliary variable that holds all the CF attribute describing the cRS.
+The grid_mapping value indicates the Auxliary variable that holds all the CF attribute describing the CRS.

 ### Other Properties